Concierge Care: A Personalized Approach to Your New Look

 The subsequent sagging that occurs is primarily because of two factors: genetics and environment.
 After the age of 20, it is estimated that you will lose 1% of your collagen production every year.
 Collagen is one of the most crucial proteins when it comes to having youthful, taut skin.
 Unfortunately, the loss of collagen production is also directly tied to genetics — something that nobody has the power to control.

 Additionally, any time you have spent outside in the sun has had some kind of impact on your skin, and eventually, that damage will catch up and contribute to the signs of aging that pop up on your face.
-Pregnancy and nursing cause similar damage because of the trauma that the breasts incur during the process.
+Pregnancy and nursing cause similar damage because of the changes that occur during the process.

 If someone goes through a lot of weight fluctuation, this can also create a situation where the amount of skin in the breasts is more than what is needed to make a perky, taut appearance.
-The greater the fluctuation, the more severe the breast ptosis will be.
+The greater the fluctuation, the more severe the breast ptosis, or sagging, will be.

 What Does Breast Lift Treat?

 A breast lift can treat breasts that have become sunken or are sagging due to pregnancy, breastfeeding, weight fluctuations, aging, gravity or genetics.
-It can bring the breast tissue back to a full appearance and reposition the nipple to sit in a more natural part of the breast.
+It can bring the breast tissue back to a full appearance and reposition the nipple to sit in a higher part of the breast.

 If you find yourself with breast tissue or a nipple-areolar complex that is no longer bringing you confidence, then you may want to consider a breast lift.